 The Transparency International Corruption Perceptions Index (CPI) ranks countries in terms of the degree to which corruption is perceived to exist among public officials and politicians.
 It is a composite index, a poll of polls, drawing on corruption-related data in expert surveys carried out by a variety of reputable institutions.
 The CPI reflects views of business people and analysts from around the world, including those of experts who are living in the countries evaluated.Transparency International commisssions the CPI from Johann Graf Lambsdorff, a university professor based in Passau, Germany.

 For the purpose of the CPI, how is corruption defined?

-The CPI focuses on corruption in the public sector and defines corruption as the abuse of public office for private gain.
-The surveys used in compiling the CPI ask questions that relate to the misuse of public power for private benefit, with a focus, for example, on bribe-taking by public officials in public procurement.
-The sources do not distinguish between administrative and political corruption or between petty and grand corruption.
+The TI CPI focuses on corruption in the public sector and defines corruption as the abuse of public office for private gain.
+The surveys used in compiling the CPI ask questions that relate to the misuse of public power for private benefit, for example bribery of public officials, kickbacks in public procurement, embezzlement of public funds) or questions that probe the strength of anti-corruption policies, thereby encompassing both administrative and political corruption.

 Why is the CPI based only on perceptions?

 It is difficult to assess the overall levels of corruption in different countries based on hard empirical data, e.g. by comparing the amount of bribes or the number of prosecutions or court cases.
 In the latter case, for example, such comparative data does not reflect actual levels of corruption; rather it highlights the quality of prosecutors, courts and/or the media in exposing corruption across countries.
 One strong method of compiling cross-country data is therefore to draw on the experience and perceptions of those who are most directly confronted with the realities of corruption in a country.

 How many countries are included in the CPI?